LaxarJS/shop-demo/docs/tutorials/05_article_browser_widget.md

 ```

 This feature requires the configuration of a resource name under which the selected article will be published on the event bus.
-In our application the ArticleTeaserWidget and the ShoppingCartWidget (implemented in the next steps) will listen for changes to this resource.
+In our application the article-teaser-widget and the shopping-cart-widget (implemented in the next steps) will listen for changes to this resource.

 In our [HTML template](../../includes/widgets/shop-demo/article-browser-widget/default.theme/article-browser-widget.html#L25) we use the directive `ngClick` to detect the selection of an article by the user: